Enquire How to apply

 Locations

 This course is delivered at our GIFT City campus, India.
-It is only available to applicants who hold Indian citizenship for study at GIFT City.
+It is only available to applicants for study at GIFT City.
 This course is not available to international students studying onshore at campuses in Australia or as Online students.

 Course overview

 In today's world, as everything turns digital, cyber threats are becoming an increasingly big problem for companies everywhere.
 The Master of Cyber Security (Professional) is designed to help you tackle these challenges head-on.
-You will learn how to protect our digital world and be ready to deal with cyber-attacks.
-This course covers both the technical and organisational aspects of cyber security, preparing you for the growing field of cyber warfare.
+You will learn how to protect our digital world and be ready to deal with cyberattacks.
+This course covers both the technical and organisational aspects of cyber security, preparing you for the growing and dynamic field.

 Immerse yourself in cutting-edge cyber security methodologies, get equipped with in-demand skills, and gain hands-on experience.
 You will build your confidence through the pursuit of one of three professional studies options: a team project, a professional placement, or a research project under the supervision of our internationally recognised research staff.